srobo/docs/programming/vision/orientation.md

 These properties can be accessed as follows:

 yaw
-:   A rotation about the vertical axis, in radians.
+:   The yaw of the marker, a rotation about the vertical axis, in radians.
     Positive values indicate a rotation clockwise from the perspective of the marker.
     Zero values have the marker facing the camera square-on.

 pitch
-:   A rotation about the transverse axis, in radians.
+:   The pitch of the marker, a rotation about the transverse axis, in radians.
     Positive values indicate a rotation upwards from the perspective of the marker.
     Zero values have the marker facing the camera square-on.

 roll
-:   A rotation about the longitudinal axis, in radians.
+:   The roll of the marker, a rotation about the longitudinal axis, in radians.
     Positive values indicate a rotation clockwise from the perspective of the marker.
     Zero values have the marker facing the camera square-on.